-You should now have a clear idea of what are PCIe cables used for and how to connect them.
+I hope you now know what PCIe cables are used for and how to connect them.
 Essentially, they provide power to your graphics card from the PSU.

-Not ALL expansion cards that go into PCIe slots require a PCIe power cable.
+Not all expansion cards that go into PCIe slots require a power cable.

 Understanding your power supply unit specs, the cables available to you, and the connector requirement on your graphics card is key to good power management for your system.